-Season 1, episode 9 has even more mind-boggling examples.
+Season 1, episode 9 has two.
 The first one is delivered by Team Guido: they've managed to beat Nancy and Emily to the Fast Forward, an in-game device that allows a team to skip all other tasks and proceed straight to the Pit Stop.
 You'd expect: Team Guido to hop on the next passing cab or train to the Pit Stop to arrive there in first place with a good lead on the other teams.
 Instead: They decide to rest in a hotel, confident that their lead is big enough to lounge around for a couple of hours.
 This causes them to arrive at the Pit Stop in dead last place.
 Yes, behind even Nancy and Emily, the very team they beat for the green pass.
 Clearly, they'd never heard the fable of the Tortoise and the Hare.

-The sole reason Team Guido wasn't eliminated in the same episode is because Nancy and Emily suffered from an even bigger What An Idiot moment.
+The sole reason Team Guido wasn't eliminated in the same episode is because Nancy and Emily made a worse decision.
 After failing to get the Fast Forward, they have to return to completing the usual tasks.
 The Detour gives them a choice between searching streets for a specially-marked private car to drive to their next destination or take a slower-moving bus to the same destination.
 They opt for the first choice, which while relying heavily on luck, is understandable enough.
 Unfortunately, luck is not on their side, and they're on the verge of giving up after several minutes of fruitless searching.
 You'd expect: Them to do what Kevin and Drew did earlier in the episode and switch choices.
 It isn't too hard to find a bus.
 Instead: They give up entirely on the Detour and take a taxi to the destination.
 Even though they arrive hours ahead of Team Guido at the Pit Stop, they're penalized 24 hours for failing to complete the Detour, which is enough to eliminate them.
 Since Team Guido was the team everyone wanted to see eliminated and Nancy and Emily the ones everyone wanted to see come out ahead, the latter's gaffe was all the more heart-wrenching.
 The urge to shout at the TV screen, "Just take the damn bus!" was overwhelming.

 On Season 10, the Cho Bros., Erwin & Godwin, take this even further by making the "Six-Pack" Alliance with two other back of the pack teams.
 You'd Expect: The physically fit brothers to ditch the dead weight once they got into the top 6.
 Instead: They sit around at tasks, after already finishing them, waiting for their alliance members to finish.
 Unsurprisingly, they finish 5th.